sandordargo/sandordargo.github.io/_posts/2021-6-16-multiple-destructors-with-cpp-concepts.md

 ```
 So, our `Wrapper` class doesn't include a destructor, but it inherits it either from `Wrapper_Trivial` or `Wrapper_NonTrivial` based on a condition, based on whether the contained type `T` is trivially destructible or not.

-It's a bit ugly, almost write-only code.
+It's a bit ugly, almost *write-only* code.
 Plus supporting the second case - cleanup after non-RAII code - is even uglier.

 # Multiple destructors with C++20

-C++ concepts help us to simplify the above example.
+C++ concepts help us simplify the above example.
 Still with no run-time costs, and probably with cheaper write costs.

 ```cpp
 #include <iostream>